midonet/puppet-midonet_openstack/README.md

 ##Usage

-###Hiera Configuration
+###Params Configuration
-The first step to using the puppetlabs-openstack module is to configure hiera with settings specific to your installation.
-In this module, the example directory contains sample common.yaml (for multi-node) and allinone.yaml (for all-in-one) files with all of the settings required by this module, as well as an example user and networks to test your deployment with.
-These configuration options include network settings, locations of specific nodes, and passwords for Keystone and databases.
-If any of these settings are undefined or not properly set, your deployment may fail.
+The first step to using the puppetlabs-openstack module is to configure params.pp with settings specific to your installation.
+In this module, the example directory contains sample params.pp (for multi-node) and for all-in-one files with all of the settings required by this module

 ###Controller Node
 For your controller node, you need to assign your node the controller role.
 For example: